geographiclib/geographiclib/doc/scripts/GeographicLib/tutorials/geodesics.md

 ### <a name="background"></a>Background

-The algorithms implemented by this package are derived in Karney (2013) and are based on Helmert (1880).
+The algorithms implemented by this package are given in Karney (2013) and are based on Bessel (1825) and Helmert (1880); the algorithm for areas is based on Danielsen (1989).
 These improve on the work of Vincenty (1975) in the following respects:
 * The results are accurate to round-off for terrestrial ellipsoids (the error in the distance is less then 15 nanometers, compared to 0.1 mm for Vincenty).